alttch/eva3/doc/index.rst

   interfaces for a specific configuration.

-EVA can be installed either partially or fully, it can bescaled up to many servers or all the components can be installed onto the only one.
+EVA can be installed either partially or fully, it can bescaled up to many servers or all components can be installed onto the only one.
 The system is designed in such a way, that it can work on any hardware: from the fat servers to mini-computers with only one smart card in the “read-only” mode.